Inheritance Tax October 2024 Budget changes – an explainer

 What about the claims that beneficiaries of farms won’t be able to afford to pay the IHT bill?

-To give an example, if you take a farm of a couple of hundred acres plus house, farm buildings etc. That could easily be worth £4 million.
+To give an example, if you take a farm of a couple of hundred acres plus house, farm buildings etc. that could easily be worth £4 million.
 You get £1 million tax free.
 Assume other nil-rate bands are used elsewhere.
 The remaining £3 million at a 20% effective rate produces an IHT bill of £600,000 or £60,000 a year for 10 years.
 But the farm may only be yielding 1% - say £40,000 a year.
 How can a farmer pay this?
-Borrowing may be an option, but many farms already have considerable debts.
+Borrowing may be an option, but most farms already bear considerable debts.
+Indeed banks may be concerned about a farm’s viability if they now realise that an elderly farmer may have to pay IHT on death and the farm is already heavily geared.

 BUSINESS PROPERTY RELIEF